aditibordia/tokenSHAPwebsite/README.md

-# TokenSHAP & PixelSHAP: Interpreting Large Language and Vision-Language Models
+# TokenSHAP: Interpreting Large Language Models

 TokenSHAP is a model-agnostic interpretability frameworks for large-scale AI systems.
 It's grounded in Monte Carlo Shapley value estimation, enabling detailed attribution of importance to individual parts of the input—**tokens in text**.
 This website was created to see that firsthand, to be able to input a prompt and compare how different models analyze that prompt.

 ## Overview

 - **TokenSHAP** explains the output of large language models (LLMs) by computing Shapley values for input tokens.
 It estimates how much each token contributes to the final model response.
+This website visualizes those values for any prompt a user enters.
+You can also select multiple models and compare their Shapley values and overall similarity, side by side.

 ---